How 'Discovery' Fits Into the 'Star Trek' Timeline

 Airdate: 2001-2005

-Plot: Set 100 years before the Enterprise's mission in the original Star Trek, the series traces the adventures of the first Warp 4 capable Starfleet ship, also called Enterprise.
+Plot: Set 100 years before the Enterprise's mission in the original Star Trek, this series traces the adventures of the first Warp 4 capable Starfleet ship, also called Enterprise.
 Scott Bakula starred as the human captain Jonathan Archer, and Jolene Blalock as the Vulcan officer T'Pol.

 Star Trek Discovery (2255)